avo-hq/docs/src/2.0/actions.md

 Avo actions allow you to perform specific tasks on one or more of your records.
 For example, you might want to mark a user as active/inactive and optionally send a message that may be customized by the person that wants to run the action.

-Once you attach an action to a resource using the `actions` method it will appear in the **Actions** dropdown.
+Once you attach an action to a resource using the `action` method it will appear in the **Actions** dropdown.
+By default, actions appear on the `Index`, `Show`, and `Edit` views.
+Versions previous to 2.9 would only display the actions on the `Index` and `Show` views.

 <img :src="$withBase('/assets/img/actions/actions-dropdown.jpg')" alt="Actions dropdown" class="border mb-4" />